surfaceocean/kernelsu_oneplus_7_pro_lineageos_guacamole/README.md

 # WARNING: After installation, OTA updates can only be applied using packages signed with Android test keys.

 # CAUTION: This build may potentially DAMAGE your device.
 Proceed at your own risk!
+Always make a backup before each update!

 # Installation
 This process is similar to the [official guide](https://wiki.lineageos.org/devices/guacamole/install/).